 - Accelerated M.S. in Sustainability

 Why Urban Planning and Development?

 Sustainable metropolitan development, land use, and land use regulation have become issues of growing public concern.
 Urban planners play pivotal roles in addressing these issues and improving communities, often working with residents, local business owners, and other professionals to implement policies and programs.
-They are trained as problem solvers and frequently draw on knowledge of economics, architecture, real estate, sociology, finance, politics, history, and law.
+They are trained as problem solvers and frequently draw on knowledge from fields such as economics, architecture, real estate, sociology, finance, politics, history, and law.
 Urban planners understand the complexities of cities and recognize the short- and long-term impacts of policies and the politics of their implementation.